 The smoothie base is fresh baby spinach, frozen mango chunks, and banana.
 Then a splash or so of plain almond milk, creamy Greek yogurt, and almond butter.
 You can also add your favorite protein powder for an added boost of protein or nuts and seeds.

-The beauty of homemade smoothies is that you get to choose the quality and type of ingredients they’re made with.
+The beauty of homemade smoothies, such as coffee banana smoothie is that you get to choose the quality and type of ingredients they’re made with.

 Here are the ingredients you’ll need to make this smoothie recipe: